OberstKrueger/www-oberstkrueger-com/report/notes-on-books/the-half-life-of-facts/index.md

 - Early scientific experiments required asking the right questions, but could be tested in much simpler ways than modern science.
 Most of the easier discoveries have been taken care of, with the harder and more computationally difficult questions remaining.
 - Ease of discovery goes down by an average percentage each year.
 - The last human organ to be discovered was the parathyroid gland.
 It was discovered in 1880.
-- Lazaras taxa: Species thought to be extinct by later discvered to still be alive.
+- Lazaras taxa: Species thought to be extinct by later discovered to still be alive.
 - The logistic curve is the function that shows an exponential growth slowing down as it reaches its carrying capacity.
 Also known as an S-curve due to its shape.
 - S-curves of multiple related technologies can be combined to show how the related technologies grow as a whole, even if individual technologies have reached their carrying capacity.
 - Magnetism in iron has increased over the last couple hundred years, as iron is mined and manufactured in a more pure form.